Beliefs, Values, Morals

 - One certain village lot situated in the Village of Newport, County of St. Clair and State of Michigan, the same that was deeded to Jacob Harsen by Robert R. McNiffe valued at $50.

 The appraisers for the estate were John K. Smith, Charles Kimball, and Nathan D. Smith.

-- Personal property – Under the laws concerning the distribution of personal property, Fanny was entitled to live at the homestead for one year rent free and receive reasonable sustenance from the estate for food and living expenses for the first six months.
-At the closing of the estate, after all the debts of the estate were paid, Fanny and Jacob P. were entitled to split the remaining personal property equally.
+As a widow in the State of Michigan in 1848, Fanny was entitled to live at the homestead for one year “rent free” and to “receive reasonable sustenance from the estate for food and living expenses for the first six months” from the date the estate was opened.

 The Plotting of Heirs

 Because there is no documentation in the record to show how Jacob P. Harsen III, became the sole heir, it must be assumed there was an agreement made between the members of the Harsen family who were legally entitled to inherit to make him the sole heir.
 This theory makes sense because splitting the real property between a large number of them would have affected its value.

 Because of his young age, Jacob P. could be easily controlled, and the distribution of the estate assets could be decided by his guardian.
 Because the largest and most valuable piece of real property in the estate, Jacob’s homestead and farm, butted up against the Stewart and William Harsen properties, it would be easy for family members to work the homestead farm, split the profits, and get paid for their labor out of the personal property assets of the estate as long as the estate stayed open.